ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 #### Moving Additional IP between servers

-While static configuration may be pretty simple, Additional IP moving actions may require few comments.
+While static configuration may be pretty clear, Additional IP moving actions may require few comments.

-Moving an IP from older generation of Bare Metal game server to newer generation will be transparent and result in keeping all rules and IP settings.
+- **Moving an IP between Bare Metal game servers: from older to newer generation:**
+    - will be transparent and result in keeping all protection rules and IP settings

-Moving an IP from newer Bare Metal game server to the older generation will:
+- **Moving an IP between Bare Metal game servers: from newer to older generation:**
-- keep backward compatible rules (same profile name)
+    - keep backward compatible rules (the same profile name)
-- copy arkSurvivalEvolvedV311.78+ profile configuration into arkSurvivalEvolved (older one)
+    - copy arkSurvivalEvolvedV311.78+ profile rules into arkSurvivalEvolved (older one)
-- delete all other rules that are not supported on the older generation of Bare Metal game server
+    - delete all other rules that are not supported on the older generation

-Moving an IP from Bare Metal game server to a non-game server (or other services) will remove all GAME DDoS Protection rules from such IP as they are not supported outside Bare Metal game ranges.
+- **Moving an IP from Bare Metal game server to other servers or services:**
+    - delete all GAME DDoS Protection rules from such IP as they are not supported outside Bare Metal game servers.

 ## FAQ